-Umbra started in 1979, when the friends Paul Rowan and Les Mandelbaum unified their power in order to creating exiting and unconventional products for the daily home usage.
+Umbra started in 1979, when the friends Paul Rowan and Les Mandelbaum combined their strengths in order to create exciting and unconventional products for daily home use.

-The real start was however made by Paul Rowan, with a self-made paper window sunflower, which he proudly presented to his youth friend Les Mandelbaum.
-Both of them were delighted and umbra (lat.
-Shadow) was born.
+The real start, however, was done by Paul Rowan, with a self-made paper window sunflower, which he proudly presented to his friend, Les Mandelbaum.
+Both of them were delighted and umbra (Latin for shadow) was born.

-The Umbra team includes more than 30 women and men of the whole world as well as namely designer that work as freelancers today, having received numerous design awards already.
-All employees work under the management of Paul Rowan still today, being the core of the company.
-Meanwhile more than 650 people work in the Umbra offices all around the world, and more than 25,000 distributers sell Umbra products in more than 75 nations.
-The main base of Umbra is in Toronto, Canada.
+The Umbra team includes more than 30 men and women from around the world, as well as well-known designers working as freelancers, having already received numerous design awards.
+All employees continue to work under the management of Paul Rowan, who still represents the heart and soul of the company.
+Meanwhile, more than 650 people work in Umbra offices all around the world, and more than 25,000 distributors sell Umbra products in more than 75 countries.
+Umbra is based in Toronto, Canada.

-Umbra celebrated huge success in the middle of the 1990s with the products of a young and still not very known designer.
-This was Karim Rashid, the designer of the paper bin “Garbo” (1996) and the “Oh-Chair” (2000), becoming million sellers and offering world popularity to the designer.
+Umbra celebrated a huge success in the middle of the 1990s with products by a young and not yet well-known designer.
+This was Karim Rashid, the designer of the paper bin “Garbo” (1996) and the “Oh-Chair” (2000) - both of which became bestsellers, and propelled Karim Rashid to the position of an elite designer.

 Website of umbra